You have an admission decision, now what?

 General Questions

-A:The waitlist is for first-year applicants who were not offered admission due to space limitations but who are considered excellent candidates for admission should space become available in the current admissions cycle.
-Being on the waitlist is not a guarantee of receiving an offer of admission at a later date, therefore it is important that you consider other offers of admission, and accept an offer at another university, before the decision day of June 1, 2024.
+A:The transfer student waitlist is for transfer applicants we were unable to admit due to space limitations but who are considered excellent candidates for admission should space become available.
+Joining the waitlist is not a guarantee of receiving an offer of admission at a later date.
+Therefore it is important that you consider other offers of admission, and accept an offer at another university.

 Q: I’m an outstanding student.
 Why wasn't I admitted?

 A: Each year, over the last decade, UC Berkeley has experienced significant increases in the number of applications received.
-Because the number of first-year enrollment spaces has remained relatively constant, admission to Berkeley has become much more competitive.
+Because the number of enrollment spaces has remained relatively constant, admission to Berkeley has become much more competitive.
 This year was no exception.
-For fall 2024, we received more than 19,000 first-year applications.
+For fall 2025, we received more than 23,000 transfer applications.

 Q: Can I challenge the admission decision?

 A: Appeals may only be filed by students who are denied admission.
-Since the waitlist offer is not a final admission decision, the appeals process is not available.
-In order to express your interest in our campus and to share more information for consideration, you should opt-in to the waitlist, by May 15, 2024.
+Since the invitation to join the waitlist is not a final admission decision, the appeals process is not available.
+In order to join the waitlist you must opt-in by 11:59 p.m.
+Pacific Time, May 15, 2025.

 Q: Is there any restriction about who can be on the waitlist?